makgyver/fluke/README.md

 ## TODO ASAP
 - [x] Check the seed consistency
 - [ ] Check the correctness of SCAFFOLD
+- [ ] Check the correctness of FedBN
 - [ ] Implement FedNova - https://arxiv.org/abs/2007.07481
 - [ ] Implement FedDyn - https://openreview.net/pdf?id=B7v4QMR6Z9w
 - [ ] FedSGD: add support to `batch_size != 0`, i.e., the client can perform a local update on a subset (the only batch!) of the data